-US withdrawing forces from Syria?
-Hold the cheers
+US Withdrawing Forces from Syria?
+Hold the Cheers

 US-led terror-bombing continues, virtually on a daily basis, massacring civilians, destroying vital infrastructure, a campaign not about to end.

-It’s unjustifiably justified by waging phony war on Daesh, supporting the scourge Republicans, undemocratic Dems, and Pentagon commanders pretend to oppose.
+It’s unjustifiably justified by waging phony war on ISIS, supporting the scourge Republicans, undemocratic Dems, and Pentagon commanders pretend to oppose.

 Washington’s involvement in Syria isn’t about to end as long as Bashar al-Assad remains in power.
-The Obama regime’s war on the country, escalated by Trump, was and remains all about regime change – using Daesh and other extremists as proxy troops, supported by US-led terror-bombing.
+The Obama regime’s war on the country, escalated by Trump, was and remains all about regime change – using ISIS and other jihadists as proxy troops, supported by US-led terror-bombing.

-Republican and Dem hardliners want pro-Western puppet rule replacing Assad, isolating Iran ahead of a similar scheme to topple its government – by color revolution, an old-fashioned coup d’etat, or naked aggression, the latter strategy Washington’s favorite option.
+Republican and Dem hardliners want pro-Western puppet rule replacing Assad, isolating Iran ahead of a similar scheme to try toppling its government – by color revolution, an old-fashioned coup d’etat, or naked aggression, the latter strategy Washington’s favorite option.

 On Wednesday, the Wall Street Journal quoted a Pentagon source, saying it “has an order to move troops out of Syria as quickly as possible.”